 CBT tends to be most beneficial to adults, changing negative thinking so that positive emotions and behavior emerge.
 Behavioral therapy is used as adults change their situations and/or provide their own rewards for positive change.
 Couple's and family therapy help improve relations and promote communication skills, better understanding, and problem-solving.
 Other therapy strategies benefit those who have difficulty adjusting to life challenges such as illness, injury, marriage problems or divorce, caregiving, job loss, or death.

 Older adults also benefit from CBT, behavioral therapy, and other therapies.
 These approaches help seniors adjust to predictable and unpredictable changes such as retirement, illnesses or injuries, loss of friends or family, housing, worries about the future, and one’s own aging.
 Helping individuals in this age group focuses on continued adjustment and attaining peacefulness about one’s life and life history.

 Mental Health Disorders

 Individual needs in therapy or counseling also depend on the type of mental health disorder.
 Research has indicated that people of of all ages suffer from psychological disorders such as anxiety, depression, and Post-traumatic Stress Disorder (PTSD).
 CBT is utilized most often with these disorders except for children who benefit more from behavioral therapy and play therapy.
-Psychological assessment or neuropsychological evaluations are often used to identify mental health disorders and the severity of symptoms.
+Psychological evaluations are often used to identify mental health disorders and the severity of symptoms.
 When medication is needed to better manage a disorder, we can provide referrals to qualified psychiatrists.